jeffskinnerbox/blog/content/ideas/install-linux-on-chromebook-without-chromeos.md

 #### Step 1: Install Tasksel - DONE
-[Tasksel][24] is a Debian/Ubuntu tool that installs multiple related packages as a co-ordinated "task" onto your system.
+[Tasksel][24] is a Debian/Ubuntu tool that installs multiple related packages as a coordinated "task" onto your system.
 This function is similar to that of meta-packages, and in fact, most of the tasks available from `tasksel` are also available as meta-packages from the Ubuntu package managers (such as Synaptic Package Manager or KPackageKit).